ikskuh/spu-mark-ii/documentation/specs/spu-mark-ii.md

 - output TYPE signal (tells if memory access is for code or data)

 ## Changelog

+### v1.11
+- Removes `CPUCTRL` instruction
+- Removes output behaviour `jump` and `rjmp`
+- Changes instruction encoding, *Command* now has 6 bits, *Output Behaviour* has now 1 bit.
+- Introduces new `HALT` command (replaces CPUCTRL)
+- Swaps input semantics for `STORE8` and `STORE16` (reusing the address is more common than reusing the value)
+- Introduces new `SETPC` and `ADDPC` command (replaces the previous *Output Behaviour* `jump` and `rjmp`)
+- Introduces new command `INTR`

+TODO: Document HALT behaviour/state as well as interrupt resumption

+TODO: Reintroduce a way to trigger software interrupts

+TODO: Change interrupt behaviour
+- Interrupts now push FR, IP, then jump to the ISR
+	=> `iret` = "setpc [i0:pop] [i1:pop]
+- Interrupts will disable all interrupts when entering the ISR => no nested/recursive interrupts
+	=> `iret` will restore the interrupt enable state

+TODO: Improve description of the state machine + transitions

+TODO: Make shifts take `input1` the number of bits to shift.

 ### v1.10
 - Introduces `CPUID` and `CPUCTRL`